4things/4things.github.io/README.md

-# 8values.github.io
+# 4things.github.io
-The 8values Political Quiz measures individuals' political values, including Equality, Might, Liberty, Tradition, Wealth, Peace, Authority, and Progress.
+The 4things Political Quiz measures individuals' views on how hackerspace should be run.